Year of Publication

 - Extend the period of lectures on specific constructs on which parents are maintaining negative attitudes given the assumption that the length of the programs can be responsible for the parents’ maintaining low scores on some constructs even after the program’s completion.

 - Conduct a more thorough study to assess participants who completed the program and to follow up with parents several months after program completion to assess the program’s long term effects on parenting attitudes.

 Although this study has some limitations, it provides preliminary evidence that the parenting program offered by the CWCF does improve parenting knowledge among the at risk parents the program serves.

 Buzarnescu, Elena, "Outcome Evaluation of the Center for Women, Children and Families' Parenting Program" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 184.